 Ms. Colleton holds a degree in communications.
-Her professional affiliations include: Deputy Chair, CEC, IUCN; Co-Chair, EISWG, NOAA Science Advisory Board; Fellow, Council of Fellows, Cooperative Institute for Climate and Satellites (CICS); Steering Committee Member, Commission on the Weather and Climate Enterprise, American Meteorological Society (AMS); Participant, The Climate and Security Working Group; Member, Strategic Directions for the Geographical Sciences in the Next Decade, National Research Council; Advisor, Skybox Imaging; Board Member, GeoEye Foundation; Member, Editorial Advisory Board, Imaging Notes; Member, International Program Committee, American Astronautical Society (AAS); Member, International Activities Committee, American Institute for Aeronautics & Astronautics (AIAA); and Member, Women in Aerospace.
+Her affiliations include: Deputy Chair, CEC, IUCN; Co-Chair, EISWG, NOAA Science Advisory Board; Fellow, Council of Fellows, Cooperative Institute for Climate and Satellites (CICS); Advisor, Skybox Imaging; Steering Committee Member, Commission on the Weather and Climate Enterprise, American Meteorological Society (AMS); Board Member, DigitalGlobe Foundation; Participant, The Climate and Security Working Group; former Member, Strategic Directions for the Geographical Sciences in the Next Decade, National Research Council; Member, Editorial Advisory Board, Apogeo Spatial; Member, International Program Committee, American Astronautical Society (AAS); and Member, International Activities Committee, American Institute for Aeronautics & Astronautics (AIAA).

 Recent Publications, Presentations and Media Appearances:

 - Quoted in Andrew Freedman, “Shutdown Could Delay NOAA Satellites, Climate Report,” Climate Central, October 2013.